Contrast-Security-OSS/docs/content/installation/ruby/RubyInstall.md

 bundle update
 ```

-If you are using the Sinatra framework you need to configure your application to use the Contrast agent, a simple application configured to work with the Contrast agent would look like the following:
+If you're using the Sinatra framework, you must configure your application to use the Contrast agent.
+A simple application configured to work with the Contrast agent looks like the following:

 ``` ruby
 require 'sinatra'